tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Node currently requires a means for programmers to signal what goal their code is written to run in.

-After much research, leading solutions have either hefty ecosystem tolls or developer ceremony.
+After much research, leading solutions have either hefty ecosystem tolls, ceremony, or scaffolding.
 They lack a way to define the intent of the source text from the ECMA262 standard, or allow programmers to enforce their intent at a source text level, like `"use strict"`.

 ## Solution